France choose Lille hard court for Davis Cup final v Belgium | WHIZ News

-PARIS (AP) — France is going back to Lille for the Davis Cup final against Belgium in November.
+PARIS (AP) — France is going back to Lille for the Davis Cup final against Belgium in November and bumped out rugby.

 France played in Lille at Stade Pierre Mauroy at the weekend, beating Serbia 3-1 to reach the final.
 That semifinal was on clay; the French will lay a hard court for the final from Nov.
 24-26.

+The France rugby team was set to face Japan at Stade Pierre Mauroy on Nov.
+25 but the French Rugby Federation said it agreed to move the test to another city yet to be picked.

-Stade Pierre Mauroy set a semifinal attendance record for a day and a tie.
+Stade Pierre Mauroy set a Davis Cup semifinal attendance record for a day and a tie.
 More than 18,000 spectators attended on Sunday, and almost 48,000 over the three days.

-The stadium seats 27,500 and the roof will be closed for the final.

-France lost to Switzerland in the 2014 final in the stadium.
-It seeks its first Davis Cup title since 2001.

 Belgium, in the final for the second time in three years, seeks its first title.